priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ## Object-Oriented Programming

 ### Classes and Objects
+**One-liner**: Classes are blueprints, objects are instances - bundle data and functions together.
+**Concept**: Classes define templates for creating objects with attributes (data) and methods (functions).
+Objects are instances of classes.
 **Analogy**:
 - **Class**: Like a blueprint for a house
 - **Object**: Like an actual house built from that blueprint